 Multi-organ transplants: We work hand-in-hand with specialists in our Kidney Transplant Program to offer you coordinated, expert care.
 When needed, we can perform a kidney and pancreas transplant at the same time, so you only need one operation.

-Advanced therapies: Our surgeons are among the only ones worldwide who perform autologous islet transplantation, a procedure that allows us to return insulin-producing cells back into your body after removing your pancreas.
+Advanced therapies: The UCLA transplant team are among the only ones worldwide who perform autologous islet transplantation, a procedure that allows us to return insulin-producing cells back into your body after removing your pancreas.

 Our areas of care

-We provide a few types of pancreas transplants.
+We provide a few types of pancreas transplant procedures.
 Our areas of care include: